-The LPN Transition course is intended to provide the licensed practical nurse with the tools necessary for successful advanced placement into the second year of the Associate Degree Nursing Program.
-The course is designed to familiarize the student with the nursing program, resources, and the LMS, while preparing the student to transition into the RN role.
-Competencies include intravenous therapies, medication administration, and proficiency in dosage calculations.
-Prerequisites: Completion of BIOL 1010, ENGL 1010, MATH 1400, PSYC 1000, Z00 2015, and Z00 2025; achieving the required score on the designated PN advanced placement assessment; and a minimum of two credits pharmacology taken within the past five years (pharmacology requirement may be waived dependent upon score achieved on advanced placement assessment).
-A current LPN license is required.
+The LPN Transition course is intended to provide the currently licensed practical nurse with the necessary tools for advanced placement into the second year of the Associate Degree Nursing Program.
+Emphasis is on role transition, orientation to the program, strategies for success in the classroom, and clinical readiness.
+Prerequisites: Completion of BIOL 1010, ENGL 1010, MATH 1400, PSYC 1000, ZOO 2015, and ZOO 2025; achieving the required score on the PN advanced placement assessment.
 (2 lect.)